Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Cyclic and modular operads and algebras over them

 \item Maps for all $1 \leq j \leq n$ and $m\geq 0$

-We think of these maps as partial composition maps. \end{itemize} This data is subject to equivariance and associativity axioms (holding here in this case up to coherent homotopy).
-Note that we consider a definition of an operad \emph{without} operadic identity.
+We think of these maps as partial composition maps. \end{itemize} Note that we consider a definition of an operad \emph{without} operadic identity.

 The description of an operad just given in terms of objects of operations can be extracted from a symmetric monoidal functor $F: \RForests \to \cat{M}$.
-To see this, evaluate $F$ on the corolla $T_{n}$ with $n+1$ legs which we identify with the set $\{0,\dots n \}$ with $0$ marked as the root.
+To see this, evaluate $F$ on the corolla $T_{n}$ with $n+1$ legs which we identify with the set $\{0,\dots , n \}$ with $0$ marked as the root.
 We then obtain the objects $\mathcal{O}(n):=F(T_{n})$.
 From a permutation $\sigma \in \Sigma_n$, we can construct an automorphism of $T_{n}$ with $T_n$ as underlying graph.
-The isomorphism $\varphi_1$ permutes the edges $\{1,\dots n\}$ according to $\sigma$ and $\varphi_2$ is defined to be the identity of $T_n$.
-This gives us a $\Sigma_n$-action on $\mathcal{O}(n)$.
+The isomorphism $\varphi_2$ permutes the edges $\{1,\dots , n\}$ according to $\sigma$ and $\varphi_1$ is defined to be the identity of $T_n$.
+This gives us a $\Sigma_n$-action on $\mathcal{O}(n)$ up to coherent isomorphism.
+The coherence isomorphisms for the $\Sigma_n$-action are a special case of the isomorphisms~\eqref{eqncoherenceiso} applied to permutation morphisms.
 By evaluation of $F$ on morphisms in $\RForests$ and monoidality of $F$ we obtain the composition map for the objects $\mathcal{O}(n)$.
-The equivariance and associativity axioms follow from functoriality of $F$.
-This can be seen to provide an equivalence between the two descriptions which holds analogously for cyclic and modular operads, see also \cite{CostelloAoo}.
-Again, let us emphasize that we consider a version of the definition \emph{without} an operadic identity.
-We comment in Remark~\ref{remarkphi2} on how to treat operadic identities in the present framework.
+The equivariance and associativity axioms follow from the functoriality of $F$ (again, these holds up to coherent isomorphism thanks to~\eqref{eqncoherenceiso}).
+This can be seen to provide an equivalence between the two descriptions which holds analogously for cyclic and modular operads, see also \cite{costello}.
+In the case of cyclic and modular operads, the cyclic permutation of legs induces an isomorphism $\tau_n : T_n \cong T_n$ in $\Forests$ (or $\Graphs$) with $\tau_n^{n+1}=\id_{T_n}$.
+As above, the underlying graph of $\tau_n$ is $T_n$, $\varphi_1$ is the identity and $\varphi_2$ the map sending the edge $i$ to $i+1$ modulo $n$ (note that $\tau_n$ is \emph{not} a morphism in $\RForests$).
+These morphisms give rise to an action of the cyclic group $\Z_{n+1}$ on $\cat{O}(T_n)$ which is part of the more traditional definition of cyclic (and modular) operads.

+Again, let us emphasize that this defines operads \emph{without} an operadic identity.
+However, all operads appearing in this paper have operadic unit, and it will be important to correctly keep track of those.
+To this end, we make the following definition: